pourmalek/covir2/20210920/README.md

 #### IMPE update 20210825 notes:

-(1) IMPE update 20210909 was dead at birth since predicted daily deaths was less than report daily deaths during the overlap interval.

-(2) This is fourth time in a row that a freshly released IMPE update is dead at birth since predicted daily deaths are less than report daily deaths during the overlap interval.

-(3) IMPE update 20210909 was released on 20210920.
+IMPE update 20210909 was released on 20210920.

-(4) On 20210920, IMPE removed their THREE available previous updates, and uploaded their new update, 2021-09-09_v8.csv.zip.
+On 20210920, IMPE removed their THREE available previous updates, and uploaded their new update, 2021-09-09_v8.csv.zip.
 "GBarnsley Remove old pages to save on site space 63c9e0e".

 For use in this code, IMPE estimates for Iran from "2021-09-09_v8.csv" is stored in file "2021-09-25-09_v8 Iran.csv".